New cluster at Westlite Woodlands dormitory room with 5 COVID-19 cases 'likely' reinfections

 Two of these workers were probably infected while overseas and passed the virus to their roommates, said MOH.

-SINGAPORE: A special testing operation conducted at Westlite Woodlands dormitory have found five cases who are "likely" reinfections, the Ministry of Health (MOH) said on Tuesday (Apr 27).
+SINGAPORE: Five COVID-19 cases who are "likely" reinfections have been found at Westlite Woodlands dormitory as part of special testing operations, the Ministry of Health (MOH) said on Tuesday (Apr 27).

 The five cases occupied the same room at the dormitory together with Cases 62181 and 62225, residents who have previously tested positive for COVID-19, forming a new cluster.